Nearsightedness: Myopia Diagnosis and Treatment

 There is no best method for correcting myopia.
 The most appropriate correction for you depends on your eyes and your lifestyle.
-You should discuss your lifestyle with your ophthalmologist to decide which correction may be most effective for you.
+Discuss your lifestyle with your ophthalmologist.
+Together, you can decide which correction may be most effective for you.

 Eyeglasses or contact lenses are the most common methods of correcting myopia symptoms.
 They work by refocusing light rays on the retina, compensating for the shape of your eye.
 Eyeglasses can also help protect your eyes from harmful ultraviolet (UV) light rays.
 A special lens coating that screens out UV light is available.

-In many cases, people may choose to correct myopia with LASIK or another similar form of refractive surgery.
-These surgical procedures are used to correct or improve your vision by reshaping the cornea, or front surface of your eye, effectively adjusting your eye’s focusing ability.
+In many cases, people may choose to correct myopia with LASIK or another form of refractive surgery.
+These surgical procedures improve your vision by reshaping the cornea.
+The reshaped cornea focuses light properly onto the retina.